aXent/unblockus-alfred-workflow/README.md

 #Unblockus alfred workflow
 ![image](https://raw.github.com/aXent/unblockusalfredworkflow/master/screenshot.png)

-Simple alfred workflow to activate unblockus dns servers.
+Simple alfred workflow to activate/deactivate unblockus dns servers.
+**Currently this will only adjust the DNS settings of your Wi-Fi.
+Will add more options later.**

 3 simple commands